wyomingof/wyomingof.github.io/_pages/about.md

 My interests are at the intersection of embodied AI, robotics, and reinforcement learning.
 I admire the capabilities of current language models but think their real-world applications are limited by their interfaces.
 I'm passionate about developing systems that can more effectively interact with and assist us in the physical world.

-Outside of school, my three favorite things to read about are space, physics, and tech - and probably also video games.
+Outside of school, my three favorite things to read about are space, physics, and tech.
+My two top shows of all time probably have to be Attack on Titan and Red vs. Blue.

 Contact
 =====